 Once I completed my plan for a room, I was able to make of list of any items that I needed to purchase to bring my vision to life.
 I even printed a few inspiration pics to help remind me of what I had in mind when I was putting my plan together.

-I know for a fact what a timesaver it has been because I’ve already decorated one room for Christmas as I have a magazine shoot coming up in a few weeks, so I start decorating even earlier than I normally do.
+I know for a fact what a timesaver it has been because I’ve already decorated one room for Christmas as I have a magazine shoot coming up in a few weeks, so I start my holiday decorating even earlier than I normally do.
 My “planner” isn’t anything fancy at all, but is something that each one of you could easily do!

-By using this idea, I was able to go into my Christmas storage, pull out exactly what I needed and decorate the entire room in about half the time that it normally takes me.
+By using this idea, I was able to go into my Christmas storage, pull out exactly what I needed and decorate the entire room in about half the time that it normally takes me!

 TAKE STOCK OF YOUR DECORATIONS

-Now that you have a plan, take stock of the decorations that you already own.
+Now that you have a plan, take stock of the holiday decorations that you already own.
 Christmas decorations are kind of like rabbits – they multiply and it’s easy to forget about things that you already have.

 MAKE A LIST AND CHECK IT TWICE

-No matter when you actually start to make your Christmas gift purchases, you’ll be doing yourself a huge favor if you’ll make a list of everyone you need to buy for and how much you want to spend on each person.
+No matter when you actually start to make your Christmas gift purchases, you’ll be doing yourself a huge favor if you make a list of everyone you need to buy for and how much you want to spend on each person.

 My daughter keeps a running list on her phone anytime she thinks of the perfect gift for someone or if one of her daughters happens to mention something that they’d love for Santa to bring.
-How many times have we all thought of the perfect gift and then forgotten about it later?
+How many times have we all thought of the perfect gift and then have forgotten about it later?

 WRAP GIFTS AS YOU PURCHASE THEM

-Raise your hand if you’ve ever been caught at the very last minute trying to get all of your gifts wrapped at once.
+Raise your hand if you’ve ever been caught at the very last minute trying to get all of your Christmas gifts wrapped at once.
 Or how about waiting until you have so many gifts to wrap, that it takes you hours and becomes a chore.
 Where’s the joy in that?

 I’m totally guilty of both of these “offenses”, but I finally realized there was a much better and more pleasurable way to enjoy my gift giving.
-These days, I do my best to determine which wrapping papers and ribbons I’m going to use that year and wrap my gifts as I go.
+These days, I do my best to determine which wrapping papers and pretty ribbons I’m going to use that year and wrap my holiday gifts as I go.

 INVOLVE YOUR FAMILY

 I admit it – it’s super easy for me to get caught up in making ALL the Christmas plans and doing ALL of the decorating myself and then directing everyone what to do and when.
-When that happens, I usually wind up being too practical and missing out on some of the Christmas “magic”.
+When that happens, I usually wind up being too practical and missing out on some of the fun Christmas “magic”.